Duration 8 days / 7 nights

 A brief visit in Spain is planned late morning.
 You will then travel East towards Saint-Jean-Pied-de-Port.
 The itinerary will then take you through several winding roads until you reach the Pyrénées National Park.
 After a brief detour through the Ossau Valley and the “Vultures Cliff”, you will reach your destination, Argelès-Gazost.

 Argelès-Gazost – Andorre la Vieille (290 km...

-A rather athletic day awaits you on this 4th day of the trip: you will drive through the Pyrenean passes, which were made famous by the Tour de France.
+A rather athletic day awaits you on this 4th day of the trip!
+You will drive through the Pyrénées passes, which were made famous by the Tour de France.

 You will travel toward Barèges, where the sinuous Tourmalet road begins.
-Peaking at 2,115 meters, the notorious Tourmalet pass is one of the highest passes of the Pyrenees.
+With 2,115 meters high, the notorious Tourmalet pass is one of the highest passes of the Pyrénées.
 It offers spectacular views of the surrounding area.

 You will then be able to admire the Pic du Midi de Bigorre.
-With 2,865 meters high, the view is truly worth the trip!
+Standing at 2,865 meters high, the view is truly worth the trip!
 If you are up to it, you can take the cable car all the way to the top to visit the Observatory.